Triveni Devi Bhalotia College: Campus

-The college campus consists of college building, central library, residential staff quarters, boy's hostels and three play grounds which covers an area of 15 acres(approximate).
+The college campus consists of college building, central library, residential staff quarters, boys' hostels and three playgrounds which cover an area of 15 acres (approximate).
 Among which the main college campus along with the branch of a Syndicate Bank covers the 40 percent and 20 percent land is used for garden and plants.

+Career guidance cell

+The career Guidance Cell at TDB college functions under the direct control and direction of the principal of the college.